-- 1 Access the report to defer (for example, the Budget and History Report in the General Ledger module) and select the report options. - 2 In the Printer field, select Deferred and click Print.In the Deferred Print Options dialog box, in the Number of Copies field, type the number of copies to print.
+- Access the report to defer (for example, the Budget and History Report in the General Ledger module) and select the report options. - 2.
+In the Printer field, select Deferred and the click Print. - In the Deferred Print Options window, enter the number of copies to print.

-- 3 Select or clear the Purge After Printing check box to either purge or retain the report after printing.
-Select the Secure Report check box to restrict other users from printing the report. - 4 Click OK.
-The report generates to a deferred print file, which can be accessed and printed at a later time.
+- 4. Select or clear the Purge After Printing check box to either purge or retain the report after printing. - 5.
+Select the Secure Report check box to restrict other users from printing the report. - 6.
+Click OK.

+The report is generated in a deferred print file and can be printed at a later time.